-The first call date is the earliest date on which the indenture agreement associated with a callable bond issuance allows the issuer to redeem all or part of the issuance.
+The first call date is the earliest date on which the indenture agreement for a callable bond issuance allows the issuer to redeem all or part of the bond.
 The price at which the redemption can be made is specified in the indenture agreement.

 When a bond is selling at a premium, it may be quoted at the yield through the first call date, on the assumption that the bond will be redeemed on that date.